 The extract → paste workflow is tool-agnostic.
 Once the component is on your clipboard as clean code, you can paste it into:

-- ChatGPT — as a reference snippet when asking for variations or explanations.
+- ChatGPT.
+A reference snippet when asking for variations or explanations.

 One extension, every AI tool.